carlosvega/DebunkMonkeypoxML/README.md

 # 4. Impact of the authors' work

-The paper at issue has more than 1000 reads in ResearchGate (See [1](https://www.researchgate.net/publication/361134895_Monkeypox_Image_Data_collection), [2](https://www.researchgate.net/publication/361135721_Image_Data_collection_and_implementation_of_deep_learning-based_model_in_detecting_Monkeypox_disease_using_modified_VGG16)) and several recommendations.
-The little abstract about the dataset has a similar amount of reads and recommendations.
+The initial two papers (the proof of concept and the dataset abstract) have more than 4500 reads in ResearchGate combined (See [1](https://www.researchgate.net/publication/361134895_Monkeypox_Image_Data_collection), [2](https://www.researchgate.net/publication/361135721_Image_Data_collection_and_implementation_of_deep_learning-based_model_in_detecting_Monkeypox_disease_using_modified_VGG16)) and several recommendations.
 The problem of poor science is that it can reach many people and serve as an example.
 Limitations and risks of the methods employed are not thoroughly discussed.

 ## Precedents